Vikranthreddy2244/SocialMedia-App/client/README.md

-# Frontend - Sociopedia
+# Frontend - SocioMedia

-This is the frontend of the Sociopedia application, built with React and Material-UI.
+This is the frontend of the SocioMedia application, built with React and Material-UI.

 ## Features
 - User authentication (login/register)